skoona/skn_utils/README.md

 ## New Features
+    09/2017  V3.4.0
+    Added HashToXml class which converts complex/simple hashes into XML. pre-req's Nokogiri 1.8.0 or higher, unless Rails present, then uses version included with rails.

     08/2017  V3.3.0
     Added Linked List classes which implement Single, Double, and Circular linked lists patterns.
 LinkedLists are implemented with method results returning node values or the nodes themselves.